DorisWu5410/ImgurLibrary/README.md

 # Imgur Library

-An application which dinamically render images and videos from Imgur with API based on user search input.
+An application which dynamically render images and videos from Imgur with API based on user search input.

 run "npm install --force"